 Don’t skip on this step, because this is an indicator of a successful assembly.

-The eyelet should sit tight to the fabric on the right side, make sure there is no glitches.
+The eyelet should sit tight to the fabric on the right side, make sure there are no glitches.

 There you go!